Celebrating Braziers Park School of Integrative Social Research:

 Braziers Park in the late 19th century.
 Photo from the Braziers archive.

-Founded in 1950 by psychiatrist and educational reformer Dr. Norman Glaister, Braziers Park was envisioned as a space where people could explore new ways of living and working together.
-Inspired by his earlier work with the Order of the Woodcraft Chivalry and the Grith Fyrd movement, Glaister saw Braziers not only as a beautiful house in the Oxfordshire countryside, but as a laboratory for community life – a place to study how groups function, how people communicate, and how society can grow in harmony.
+Founded in 1950 by psychiatrist and educational reformer Dr. Norman Glaister and his wife Dorothy, a teacher and educationist, both well-known figures in pre-war progressive circles, Braziers Park School of Integrative Social Research (BPSISR) was envisaged as a space where people could explore new ways of living and working together.
+Inspired by his earlier work with the Order of Woodcraft Chivalry and the Grith Fyrd (‘Peace Army’) movement, the Glaisters saw Braziers Park not only as a beautiful house in the Oxfordshire countryside, but as an educational charity and a laboratory for community life – a place to study how groups function, how people communicate, and how society can grow in harmony.

 A Place of Learning, Belonging and Valuing The Individual

-Braziers Park has always been more than just a historic building.
-It is a working community, where members live and share responsibilities together – from cooking and gardening to welcoming visitors and hosting events.
-This way of life has kept alive the founder’s vision of cooperative living, while constantly adapting to the needs of new generations.
+BPSISR has always been more than just a historic building.
+It is a centre for Education, supported by a working community, where members live and share responsibilities together – from cooking and gardening to welcoming visitors and hosting events.
+This way of life has kept alive the founders’ vision of cooperative living, while constantly adapting to the needs of new generations.

-For three quarters of a century, Braziers has also been a centre for education.
+For three quarters of a century, Braziers has primarily been a centre for education.
 From early experiments in social research to today’s courses, workshops, and gatherings, Braziers offers space to learn not only with the mind, but also with the heart and hands.
-Its current programme, inspired by Soil, Soul, Society – the work of peace activist and environmentalist Satish Kumar, continues this tradition by bringing people together around ecology, creativity, s
+Its current programme, inspired by Soil, Soul, Society – the work of peace activist and environmentalist Satish Kumar, continues this tradition by bringing people together around ecology, creativity, spirituality, and community.

 Early forest school activities taking place at Braziers Park, likely 1960s.
 Photos from the Braziers archive.